sachinm001/Azure-Networking-Solution-101-201/Labfiles-101-v2/Getting-started-V2.md

 In this Hands-on Lab, you will learn about Azure networking fundamentals.
 You will get Hands-on experience with Azure resources and how to use networking resources and establish connections from Cloud to On-premise resources.

-- Provision your Azure Network Topology (Platform and Application Landing Zone)
+- **Provision your Azure Network Topology (Platform and Application Landing Zone):** Set up a structured network environment using Azure Virtual WAN for efficient connectivity across platforms and applications, enabling scalable and flexible networking solutions.
-- Provision Hybrid Connectivity
+- **Provision Hybrid Connectivity:** Establish seamless hybrid connections between on-premises infrastructure and Azure to enhance network integration, facilitating a smooth transition to cloud-based resources.
-- Validate access to your application on Azure
+- **Validate access to your application on Azure:** Confirm that users can reliably access Azure-hosted applications, ensuring optimal performance and availability while monitoring for potential access issues.
-- Configure private access to PaaS resources
+- **Configure private access to PaaS resources:** Implement private endpoints to secure and optimize access to Azure PaaS resources, enhancing data protection and compliance while reducing exposure to public internet vulnerabilities.

 ## Prerequisites

 Participants should have:

--
--
--
+- **Basic Networking Knowledge:** Understanding of networking concepts such as IP addressing, routing, and VPNs.
+- **Familiarity with Azure Portal:** Proficiency in navigating the Azure Portal to create and manage resources.
+- **Knowledge of Azure Virtual WAN:** Awareness of Azure Virtual WAN architecture, components, and capabilities.
+- **Understanding of Hybrid Environments:** Familiarity with hybrid cloud strategies and how on-premises networks integrate with Azure.
+- **Security Best Practices:** Knowledge of cloud security principles and best practices for securing network access and data.

 ## Architechture